O-tee/CSS-427-NOTES/Lecture 14.md

 - If the item identifier is not found, notify the cashier and suggest manual entry.
 - If the system detects failure to communicate with the external accounting system …

+## Requirements artifacts
+- Use case model (primarily text)
+- Supplementary specification
+- Glossary
+- Vision
+- Business rules
+All are optional.

+---

+got lazy with the rest of the notes